trungdangtapcode/TryOps-TryON-MLOps/README.md

 ## Quick Start

-Start the local product stack:
+Start the local product stack (.env if you want lol):

 ```bash
 make app-up